red5pro/streaming-ios/Red5ProStreaming/Examples/Publish/Readme.md

 - **R5RecordTypeLive** - Stream but do not record
 - **R5RecordTypeRecord** - Stream and record the file name.
 Replace existing save.
 - **R5RecordTypeAppend** - Stream and append the recording to any existing save.

+####View your stream
+Open a browser window and navigate to http://<red5proserverIP>:5080//live/streams.jsp to see a list of active streams.
+Click on the _flash version to subscribe to your stream.